Gibbatron/Gibbatron.github.io/rnaseq-course-d3.md

 - This file is not required by the pipeline, but is instead required by the script that I have written which runs the pipeline at the end.
 - This file contains the sample ID's and the corresponding condition information.
-- I have created this file already for you, as to edit it may take you some time and head scratching.
+- To keep things less complicated and running smoothly, I have created this for you.
+If we needed to change this for another sequencing dataset though, we would right-click on the file and click on 'Open With...' then select the 'CSV Editor'.
+This will open the file as a table, which will make it easier for you to edit.
 - If you open the file by left-clicking, you will see that we are just using the cell line names as the condition information.
 - When we run the pipeline, this file is merged with the first 4 columns from the `samplesheet.csv` file to create a new samplesheet that is needed for this pipeline to run.